Last Update to this page: January 27th, 2017

 After the clams, as guests absorbed the vacant expressions of moray eels poking their heads out of a reef, Nemo took the opportunity to promote his sonar hydrophone technology.
 He stated that this development proved that "fish actually talk."
 Riders were summarily treated to some sound effects that, while not being the least bit intelligible, certainly could have been talking fish...or ape chatter sped up on tape.
 The submarines then happened upon harvesting parties from one of the Nautilus' satellite ships.
 Divers in gear emulating suits from the film were seen tilling beds of seaweed (a necessary component of Nemo's "good as Cuban" cigars) and roping sea turtles that were exhibiting the good sense to seek a forceful escape.
 Pumps on the ocean floor provided the divers with a constantly replenished source of oxygen.
 In Nemo's words, his men were "harvesting the abundance that nature has sown here beneath the sea.
 Kelp beds are cultivated, sea creatures corralled and protected - just as terrestrial shepherds protect their flocks from ravenous wolves."

 This was the first point in the attraction where the sequence of show scenes varied significantly from Disneyland's Submarine Voyage.
 In that original version, the divers - who were of course not under Nemo's employ - appeared slightly later in the ride and were seen salvaging treasures from shipwrecks.
 That subtext stood in sharp contrast to the agrarian undertakings represented in 20K.
-The depiction of Nemo's crew tending to aquatic gardens, rather than pursuing submerged wealth, helped reinforce the ride's underlying conceit: the Nautilus was being applied toward the latter-day end purpose of fostering an appreciation for the sea and its natural resources.
+The depiction of Nemo's crew tending to aquatic gardens, rather than pursuing submerged wealth, helped reinforce the ride's already hinted-at underlying conceit: the Nautilus was being applied toward the latter-day end purpose of fostering an appreciation for the sea and its natural resources.
 It was like a well-funded underwater commune.
 Whether gold and silver gains were still used as ballast aboard ship, as in the film, was not addressed during the ride.

 At this stage the recorded helmsman reported surface storms to Nemo, who ordered the vessel eight degrees down.
 The last thing guests saw before the dive was a shark caught in the grip of an octopus.
 From atop a rock, the octopus held the shark at tentacle's length" in a face-off.
 Guest may not have realized it, perhaps the ride's designers didn't either, but this vignette foreshadowed the attraction's climactic scene...four minutes ahead of time.
 More on that later.